bonomani/devmon/docs/TEMPLATES.md

 for complex coding!
 A little familiarity with regular expressions can enhance your capabilities, though.
 For an introduction to regular expressions, check out [Regular Expressions Info](http://www.regular-expressions.info).
-To start creating your custom templates, be prepared to:
+To begin crafting your custom templates, get ready to:

 - Select the SNMP OIDs to query
 - Transform data gathered through SNMP